 I’m sure you passed out of Harvard with a Masters in English degree and you know the most complicated word in the dictionary, that’s great to know too and I agree on that.
 BUT think of it this way, your blog reads are not Harvard graduates; they are common people who are just trying to find some good and understandable information.

 The most important thing that a blogger has to learn is that you HAVE to deliver a post which is understandable to a common man and must share some value to your readers.
 The reason most bloggers are successful is that the post delivers value to the reader and they do it consistently through the years.

-When you write a blog post always have your audience in mind – Don’t think that you mom is the only person who is going to read your blog .
+When you write a blog post always keep your audience in mind – A good idea is to imagine an imaginary person sitting in-front of you, and writing for him.
 This is a very simple and important factor to get to know your readers which can be done through interaction in the comments.

 Also, try responding directly to the comments of your readers is very powerful.
 It builds a relationship and trust that can be nurtured with time.
 You will also begin to understand the profile of your readers which can go a long way to developing posts which are helpful to them.
 If that reader likes what you have to say, he or she may tell someone else \ share the article or maybe even link to you in their blog.

 Fellow bloggers will always help

 Let me put it this way.
 I’ve about 300 friends on Facebook and most of them are bloggers (about 60%) and they are very helpful.
 But there are some out there who feel you are the competition or maybe they don’t feel you are worthy of being helped.
 If someone asked me a question I’d gladly lend a hand.
 A good idea is to break the ice by connecting with these bloggers.
 It doesn’t have to be promotional, but to create a real-life connection with them.

 The Money factor

 If you are new in the blogosphere, you might have noticed this already.
 Let’s say, you have started a new blog, don’t stuff your new blog with lots of ads.